Kathleen Russell, Founding Executive Director of the Center for Judicial Excellence

 Under Kathleen’s leadership, CJE launched a National Advocacy Training Series for protective parents across the U.S. in 2021 that teaches them how to introduce and pass legislation in their states.
 Kathleen also recruited Ally Cable to create a youth initiative, CJE Youth Speak, for young adult survivors of family court trauma, and the organization staffs a phone line to support protective parents.
 CJE is also working on two preventable child homicide research reports- a national and a California-specific report- to shine a light on this crisis and compel lawmakers to sponsor needed reforms.

-In California, Kathleen and CJE have been in the forefront of numerous successful legislative campaigns, including an historic audit of the state’s only judicial oversight agency, the Commission on Judicial Performance (CJP).
+In California, Kathleen and CJE have been at the forefront of numerous successful legislative campaigns, including an historic audit of the state’s only judicial oversight agency, the Commission on Judicial Performance (CJP).
 Last year, Governor Newsom signed into law and funded the creation of a new Committee to Review the Operations & Structure of the CJP, a yearlong effort that has the potential to completely reform California’s judicial discipline and oversight agency when it reports to the Governor and Legislature in March 2023.

 In her early years with CJE, Kathleen organized the first White House Briefing on the Family Court Crisis in May 2010, and she addressed the U.S. Department of Justice’s Office on Violence Against Women about the crisis in March 2011.